Raziel90/personal_website/content/_index.md

           date_start: '2018-04-00'
           date_end: '2018-09-30'
           description:
-          Led the data science team, worked on several Machine Learning Projects central to raise $8.9M funding for the company to improve the analytics product \:
+          'Led the data science team, worked on several Machine Learning Projects central to raise $8.9M funding for the company to improve the analytics product:'
           - Object Detection in Social Media Images.
 This project helped to provide analytics about influencer topics to the company platform.
           - Fake Influencer Detection.
 This project tried to detect fake accounts and accounts using fake influencers to boost their metrics.
         - title: Research Associate